Thursday, June 20, 2024

 BLACK BUTTE

 Black Butte is the "little" cinder cone next to Mount Shasta and immediately next to the 5.
 It looks so cute, I never believed it could be 5.6M RT to the summit.
 But it's still 1800'.
 As I often said when I lived in the Berkeley hills where I could watch the sun set behind San Francisco, the Golden Gate Bridge and Mt.
 Tam from my bedroom window, I felt bad for the people IN San Francisco who couldn't appreciate the view.
-Similarly the views of Shasta from Black Butte are of course peerless.
+The views of Shasta from Black Butte are similarly sublime.
 By the way, heads-up to the two National Forest people who were working hard maintaining the trail and making hikes like this possible - including Taylor from New Jersey, you guys rock!

 Above: a dashing and rogueish adventurer at the summit of Mt.
 Shasta in...wait, that can't be 21 years ago already can it?